 The South Luangwa National Park is one of the world’s last true remaining wilderness areas.
-In order for it to stay this way and for our grandchildren’s children (and their children!) to be able to enjoy it as much as we do today, Gavin Opie Safaris is committed to responsible and ethical guiding, as well as wildlife conservation.
-For us, coming on safari is to experience wild animals behaving naturally and in their natural habitat; if you lose that, you lose the essence of safari.
+In order for it to stay this way and for our grandchildren’s children (and their children!) to be able to enjoy it as much as we do today, Gavin Opie Safaris is committed to sustainable tourism, ethical safari guiding and wildlife conservation.
+For us, coming on safari is to experience wild animals behaving naturally in their natural habitat while also giving back to the local community; if you lose that, you lose the essence of safari.
+Here’s our approach to responsible tourism:

-We are proud to follow the Responsible Safari Guiding Policy, which means never overcrowding a wildlife sighting and causing stress to an animal; never causing untold damage to the environment by driving off-road; always giving animals right of way; and never influencing the hunting patterns of the wildlife.
+We know that responsible tourism starts with us, and we want to lead by example.
+That’s why we are proud to follow the South Luangwa Responsible Safari Guiding Policy at all times, which means never overcrowding a wildlife sighting and causing stress to an animal; never causing untold damage to the environment by driving off-road; always giving animals right of way; and never influencing the hunting patterns of the wildlife.

 Want to be part of the solution with us?